MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 Users can apply just one label at a time for each document or email.

-When you label an email message that has attachments, those attachments do not inherit the same label.
-The attachments remain either without a label or retain a separately applied label.
+When you label an email message that has attachments, the attachments don't inherit the label.
+If the attachments had a label they keep that separately applied label.
+If the attachments didn't have a label, then the attachments remain without a label.
 However, if the label for the email applies protection, that protection is applied to Office attachments.

 ## Sensitivity label compatibility

+**With RMS-enlightened apps**.
+If you open a labeled _and encrypted_ document or email in an [RMS-enlightened application](https://docs.microsoft.com/azure/information-protection/requirements-applications#rms-enlightened-applications) that doesn't support sensitivity labels, the app still enforces encryption and rights management.
-### With Azure Information Protection client

-Sensitivity labels applied to documents and emails with the Office built-in labeling client can be viewed and changed with the Azure Information Protection client, and vice versa.
+**With Azure Information Protection client**.
+You can view and change sensitivity labels that you apply to documents and emails with the Office built-in labeling client with the Azure Information Protection client, and the other way around.

-### With other versions of Office

-Labeled documents and emails can be opened in any version of Office by any authorized user, but the label can only be viewed or changed in the supported Office versions listed in the table above or the Azure Information Protection client.
+**With other versions of Office**.
+Any authorized user can open labeled documents and emails in other versions of Office.
+However, you can only view or change the label in supported Office versions or in the Azure Information Protection client.
+Supported Office app versions are listed in the tables in this article.

-> [!NOTE]
-> If a labeled _and encrypted_ document or email is opened in an [RMS-enlightened application](https://docs.microsoft.com/azure/information-protection/requirements-applications#rms-enlightened-applications) that doesn't support sensitivity labeling, encryption and rights management are enforced.

 ## Support for SharePoint and OneDrive files protected by sensitivity labels